hello-habibi/Todo-with-React/README.md

-# Todo App with awsome Fuctionality
+# Todo App with awsome Fuctionalities
 ### Funtionality of the site are ....
 * Add your work ("Add" button or press "Enter")
 * Edit work ("✏️")